Renegade-3863/Flask_Visualizer/README_en.md

 ```

 - The falling count in hour will be recorded in <key, value> pair in the Redis database.
 Visualization buttons are provided on the webpage.

+# TO DO:
+- <u>Remember to delete the appendonlydir file in the source directory to avoid redis initialiation failure.</u>
+- Remember to interact first with the webpage before actually running the AI model for generating results.